kristoffer-dyrkorn/triangle-rasterizer/README.md

 And with that, we can safely draw lots of triangles - without gaps or overlaps!
 But, we are not done yet.
 We will now start animating the triangles.

 In the mean time, you might want to look at [the code for this section](4) and some [utility classes](lib).
 There is also [a running example app](https://kristoffer-dyrkorn.github.io/triangle-rasterizer/4/).
+Press `space` to show/hide the blue triangle, and `f` to turn the fill rule on/off.

 # 5. We've got to move it